 Microlino 2.0 – A perfect second vehicle for the Indian city?

-EVW learns that Microlino is focused on beginning production next year to serve European Union customers before it looks at including the Asian markets like India.
+EVW learns that Microlino is focused on beginning production next year to serve European Union customers before it looks at Asian markets.